 Listen to different opinions; learn from mistakes; ask why; stay calm.

-Learn in different ways; use imagination; look at other options; ask good questions; make links; gather evidence.
+Listen to different ways; use imagination; look at other options; ask good questions; make links; gather evidence.

 Have a go; don’t be afraid to be wrong; get started; choose a method.

 Work effectively as part of a team; know right from wrong; be a good listener; show empathy; share and give reasons.

 A series of subject ‘theme days’ take place during the academic year which are either linked to current issues or guided by the subject coordinator.
 This enables us to look at religions; famous people; artists; current issues etc. These days also provide us with a great opportunity to develop cross curricular work; enter competitions; develop projects and work with external providers; celebrate religious festivals; national days of interest or develop topics suggested by the pupils via the School Council.

 We regularly hold special days to reflect real time/life events, invite visitors to our classes/assemblies and participate in visits to promote British values.

 We strongly believe that children are learners both in and out of school.
 Therefore we encourage learning at home; organise a range of experiences including visits to places of educational interest and invite specialists into school.
 We offer extra-curricular activities and children in Years 4 and 6 participate in residential trips.